Best Diamond Blades for Asphalt

 Yes — in most cases, the same hard-bond blade works for both.
 Asphalt and green concrete are both relatively soft and abrasive.
 A blade like the VA BD Asphalt / Green Concrete is specifically designed to handle both.
 This makes it ideal for crews who do early-entry saw cutting on fresh pours and also do road patch or parking lot work.

 The exception: once concrete cures past about 48-72 hours, it starts hardening.
 At that point, you need to switch to a soft-bond blade.
 Not sure which blade to use?
-Check out our Best Diamond Blades for Concrete roundup.
+Check out our Best Diamond Blades for Concrete roundup, the Diamond Blade Buying Guide for bond theory, or How to Choose the Right Diamond Blade for a decision flow.
+If you’re cutting control joints, see How to Cut Expansion Joints.
 For more information, see National Asphalt Pavement Association.

 Our Top Asphalt Diamond Blade Pick